zeux/zeux.github.io/_posts/2026-04-30-quantizing-tangent-frames.md

 An important property of all of these results is that the error for normal and tangent is the same.
 Because we are encoding a rotation, all axes of that rotation suffer equally under quantization.
 I'm going to make an empirical observation/argument that what we *want* here is a slightly asymmetric encoding: a lower error for normals may be desirable.
 Intuitively, changing the tangent direction affects the rotation of the extra normal map features whereas changing the normal direction affects lighting even if the normal map is flat; in addition, on densely tessellated meshes where normal quantization is more likely to produce visible artifacts, you're less likely to have a meaningful normal map.
 Finally, if the normal map is *not* flat, the quality of the normals in the normal map is also subject to quantization artifacts; although BC5 could have up to ~11 bits per channel of effective precision depending on the block, so sometimes tangent encoding may still be a limiting factor.

-I guess my point is: are you really going to notice if the tangent vector is rotated by an extra third of a degree?
+I guess my point is: are you really going to notice if the tangent vector is rotated by a fraction of a degree?
 Let's assume you won't.

 # Tangent angle encoding